rolehippie/apt/README.md

 ### apt_unattended_upgrade_mail_on_error_only

-Set this value to "true" to get emails only on errors.
+Send emails only if an unattended upgrade fails

 #### Default value